dh73/test/docs/source/index.rst

 disabled by the bug, so even though the assertion passes, the witness task can be launched to confirm the relevance of the assertion result.
-If the witness check results in a negative (unreachable) answer, which we see that it does in Figure 3.6, then there’s a problem that needs to be fixed.
+If the witness check results in a negative (unreachable) answer, which we see that it does in **Figure 3.6**, then there’s a problem that needs to be fixed.

 +-----------------------------------------------------------------------+